ChelonianEgghead/Oscie-Website/README.md

 # Oscie Website
- This site is where I would put random stuff and to sometimes host files I need
+ This site is where I would put random stuff and to sometimes host files I need.